Wednesday, May 31, 2023

 DART takes into consideration:

-• Incidents which kept a worker away from work
+- Incidents that kept a worker away from work

-• Incidents which made a worker to be transferred from his/her normal duty to another duty; maybe lighter duty.
+- Incidents that made a worker be transferred from his/her normal duty to another duty; maybe lighter duty.

 Based on the DART results, the management can seek ways to review the safety program for better implementation.